BestTimesToVisit.com Logo

 packing

 Pack comfortable walking shoes – you'll be doing a lot of exploring on foot, often on uneven cobblestone streets.
-Naples is best discovered by wandering, so prioritize footwear that can handle miles of exploration without complaint.
+A light scarf is also a versatile accessory; it can be used to cover your shoulders when entering churches or to add a touch of style to your outfit.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.